Hiring Procedure/Background Investigation Procedure

 Upon approval to hire a new faculty member or fill a recently vacated position, the following guidelines will be adhered to:

-1. The Director or Department Chair will complete the Affirmative Action Vacancy Posting (Form 1) and return to the Human Resources (HR) Office.
-This will initiate the posting of the vacancy to the employment board in Curtis and the Limestone University website.
-Additional advertising locations will be set-up by the Director or Department Chair.
+1. The Director or Dean will complete the Affirmative Action Vacancy Posting (Form 1) and return it to the Human Resources (HR) Office.
+This will initiate the vacancy posting to the employment board in Curtis and the Limestone University website.
+Additional advertising locations will be set up by the Director or Dean.

-2. All applicants will complete the on-line application which will be sent to the Director or Department Chair, additional committee members, and the HR Office.
+2. All applicants will complete the online application, which will be sent to the Director or Dean, additional committee members, and the HR Office.

-3. The Director or Department Chair will complete a minimum of 2 references, using the Reference Checking Form, for the candidates who are selected to be interviewed on campus.
-The references must be checked and found to be satisfactory before an invitation to campus is offered.
+3. The Director or Dean will complete a minimum of 2 references, using the Reference Checking Form, for the candidates selected to be interviewed on campus.
+The references must be checked and found satisfactory before an invitation to campus is offered.

 4. During the interview process, candidates will complete the Authorization and Release form.

-5. Once the interview process is complete, the Director or Department Chair will give HR the signed Authorization and Release form of the final candidate.
+5. Once the interview process is complete, the Director or Dean will give HR the signed Authorization and Release form of the final candidate.

 6. The Director of HR will initiate the Background Investigation process.

-7. The Director or Department Chair may extend a conditional offer of employment to the selected candidate.
+7. The Director or Dean may extend a conditional offer of employment to the selected candidate.
 If the offer is declined, steps c-f will be completed again.

-8. Once the Director of HR has confirmed a satisfactory background investigation, the Director or Department Chair will be notified and a start date will be communicated to the new employee.
+8. Once the Director of HR has confirmed a satisfactory background investigation, the Director or Dean will be notified, and a start date will be communicated to the new employee.

-9. The Director of HR will remove the position posting from the employment board and website and communicate position filled notifications to candidates not selected.
+9. The Director of HR will remove the position posting from the employment board and website and communicate position-filled notifications to candidates not selected.
 HR will need a list of all interviewed candidates to complete the candidate notifications.
-As a courtesy, candidates who formally visited the campus but were not selected will receive a phone call from the Department Chair or Director regarding the decision.
+As a courtesy, candidates who formally visited the campus but were not selected will receive a phone call from the Dean or Director regarding the decision.

-10. The Director or Department Chair will complete the additional forms as listed below and return them to the designated person.
+10. The Director or Dean will complete the additional forms listed below and return them to the designated person.

 1. Request for Offer Letter Form– Provost Office

-2. New Employee Service Request Form – Joyce Phillips
+2. New Employee Service Request Form – Complete in Halo

-11. The President’s office will send an employment letter to the new employee for their signature and formal acceptance of the offer.
-A final signed copy of the offer letter will be forwarded to HR.
+11. The Provost’s office will send an appointment letter to the new employee for their signature and formal acceptance of the offer.
+A final signed copy of the appointment letter will be forwarded to HR.

-12. The Director or Department Chair will schedule an appointment with the new employee and the HR office within three days of the hire date to complete required paperwork and review benefits.
-For the fall semester, new faculty members will attend the New Hire orientation in lieu of a one on one meeting with HR.
+12. The Director or Dean will schedule an appointment with the new employee and the HR office within three days of the hire date to complete the required paperwork and review benefits.
+For the fall semester, new faculty members will attend the New Hire orientation in lieu of a one-on-one meeting with HR.

 Additional Required Items

-1. New employees must obtain parking decal from the Campus Safety office, after going to www.permitsales.net/limestoneuniversity and registering his/her vehicle.
+1. New employees must obtain a parking hanging tag from the Campus Safety office after going to www.permitsales.net/limestoneuniversity and registering his/her vehicle.

 2. New employees must obtain an “L” Card from the Student Services Office